Baked Onion Rings

 Place each coated ring on the baking sheet.
 Repeat with the remaining rings.

-Bake for 10 minutes then flip the rings over carefully with tongs.
+Flip the rings over carefully with tongs.

 Remove from the oven and serve immediately.
 Enjoy.